| | Head Injury |

 neurosurgical observation unit).

-Major postoperative complications
+VI.
+Complications Major postoperative complications

 after CEA include stroke, myocardial infarction, and